 - What did you notice more about the work?

 - Is there a reference to the toilet room?

 - Is there a reference to the law office?

 - What do you think is the context of the work?

 I received a number of different comments.
-In relation to the materials most people commented about the mirror, being the obvious one I think.
-The fewer comment on the soap but the dirt was the less obvious one – only two people commented about this.
-Some people said that they touched the work – I thought that no one would dare to do that because of the dirt, but because they did not realize it was dirt they touched it.
+In relation to the materials, most people commented about the mirror.
+Fewer commented on the soap and less on the dirt, with only two people commenting about this.
+Some people said that they touched the work – I thought that no one would dare to do that because of the dirt.
 Surprisingly most people commented on the smell of the work as the one thing they noticed more about the work.
 I thought that the diamond shapes, as a familiar shape would be the aspect of the work most people would comment on, but there was not much commenting on this.
 The questions about the reference to the space were a bit confusing to the audience.
 On purpose I chose not to inform people about the context of the work, however for most of them it was difficult to give a context to the work and so make a link with the exhibition space.
-I only got very few answers on these questions which mainly related to the diamond/preciousness/reference to the office/clients wealth etc.
+I only got very few answers on these questions which mainly related to the diamond / preciousness / reference to the office / clients wealth etc.